equodev/chromium-multiplatform-testing/README.md

 ## Before running the tests
 You need to modify the *ide* variable in the *example.spec.ts* file inside the tests folder to select which IDE you want to run the tests on.

+It is essential to have the latest release of Visual Studio Code installed, as this is required to run the code-server-web command effectively.
+Keeping your VS Code up to date ensures compatibility with the latest features, security patches, and extensions.

 ## VSCode GLSP Integration Setup